 As a result of the webinar series, Extension professionals and partners will be more aware of existing water resources and how they relate to weather and climate in North Central region.
 Additionally, the participants will be empowered to use the new relationships and knowledge gained to improve programming in the water resource program area, particularly impacting the ability of the network to “generate measurable economic, environmental, and social impacts in the short and long‐term, with a focus on watershed planning and climate change and adaptation.”

-The series of webinars then enables Extension personnel and partners in the NC region to build their individual intellectual capacity, recognize peers and specialists that can further their own professional development or community development goals, and adopt strategies for more impactful programming in their area.
+The series of webinars then enabled Extension personnel and partners in the NC region to build their individual intellectual capacity, recognize peers and specialists that can further their own professional development or community development goals, and adopt strategies for more impactful programming in their area.
 Short and medium term surveys will assess these metrics.
-The metrics will be designed to show the precise NCRWN goal of generating “measurable economic, environmental, and social impacts in the short and long‐term, with a focus on watershed planning and climate change and adaptation.”
+The metrics was designed to show the precise NCRWN goal of generating “measurable economic, environmental, and social impacts in the short and long‐term, with a focus on watershed planning and climate change and adaptation.”

 *View the Regional Climate Team project here, a continuation of this Climate Change and Water for Agriculture Education for Extension Professionals